RaviTambade/TFLJAVA/tomcat.md

 # What is Apache Tomcat ?

+Think of a web server as a restaurant where you go to order food.
+The web server is like the kitchen in the restaurant.
+When you order food (visit a website), the kitchen (web server) prepares it and serves it to you.

+Now, imagine Tomcat as a special chef in that kitchen who's really good at preparing certain types of dishes (handling certain types of web applications).
+So, while the main kitchen (web server) is busy cooking regular meals (serving regular web pages), if you order a special dish (visit a web application that requires specific handling), Tomcat steps in to cook it just right.

 ## WebServer?

  - A web server is software that serves HTTP requests from clients, typically web browsers, over the internet or an intranet.
 It listens for incoming requests on a specific port (usually port 80 for HTTP and port 443 for HTTPS) and responds with the appropriate content.